What is the Expenditure Method?

 Gross fixed capital

-It comprises of the costs incurred for the purchase of different fixed assets.
+It consists of the costs incurred for the purchase of different fixed assets.
 Gross fixed capital can be divided further into two categories – gross business fixed investments, which include expenses incurred towards long-term assets, and gross residential construction investments, which include the expenses that businesses incur for constructing or purchasing residential units.

 The costs incurred by businesses for procuring raw materials and finished or unfinished goods are included as inventory investment.
 The category is performed on items that cannot be currently used for consumption.
 The opening and closing stock balances at each year-end are calculated to determine the inventory investment.